 Fees

-4.1 Person will pay the United States prior to the Conveyance, and to Purchaser after the Conveyance, for the acceptance, delivery, storage, transportation, and other services provided under this Contract, the following fees.
+4.1 Person will pay the United States prior to the Conveyance, and to Real Property Purchaser after the Conveyance, for the acceptance, delivery, storage, transportation, and other services provided under this Contract, the following fees.
 Fees are subject to adjustments as hereinafter provided:

 (a) Contract Administration Fee.
-For FY 2022-FY2027, whether used or not, on October 1, each year, Person will pay to the United States or Purchaser as applicable eighteen thousand dollars ($18,000) due on the first day of each Contract Year.
+For FY 2022-FY2027, whether used or not, on October 1, each year, Person will pay to the United States or Real Property Purchaser as applicable eighteen thousand dollars ($18,000) due on the first day of each Contract Year.

 (b) Acceptance/Delivery Point Assessment Fee.
-For each Acceptance/Delivery Point that Person has to move helium-gas mixtures to or from the helium storage pipeline, Person will pay twenty thousand ($20,000) dollars per year due on the first day of the Contract Year to the United States or Purchaser as applicable Person has Acceptance/Delivery Points located at .
+For each Acceptance/Delivery Point that Person has to move helium-gas mixtures to or from the helium storage pipeline, Person will pay twenty thousand ($20,000) dollars per year due on the first day of the Contract Year to the United States or Real Property Purchaser as applicable Person has Acceptance/Delivery Points located at .

-(c) Transportation and Storage Fees.
+(c) After the conveyance, Transportation and Storage Fees.
 The transportation and storage fees will be calculated at the beginning of the Fiscal Year according to the following formula:

-𝐵
+.8(𝐵)

 𝑇𝑅 ($/Mcf) = (𝑠𝑓 × 𝑆) + 𝐴 + 𝐷